aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/510_Scenario/intro.md

 ---
-title: "EKS muiti-part Terraform build"
+title: "EKS multi-part Build with Terraform"
 weight: 515
 draft: false
 ---

-## EKS multi-part Build with Terraform

 In this workshop we will build a private EKS cluster using Terraform, using our Cloud9 IDE as a bastion host and also create a VPC hosted CI/CD pipeline using CodeCommit, CodeBuild and CodePipeline.

-The following diagram pictures the end state for this workshop
+The following diagram pictures the end state for this workshop:

 ![tf-state](/images/andyt/master-scenario.png)